NYU-CS6313-Fall16/Streaming-Data-Monitoring-1/README.md

-# Streaming-Data-Monitoring-1
+# streaming-data-visualization
-Streaming Data Monitoring - 1
+visualizing some streaming data